 That’s why I’m a big proponent of keeping clutter and knick-knacks to a minimum.
 Although, I have to admit it can be really difficult with two kids’ worth of toys/clothes/birthday party favors/bubblegum machine toys/lifetime supply of crayons… you get the idea.
 And not to mention, a husband that drops his dirty shorts right in front of the hamper instead of IN the hamper.

-And I don’t know about you, but my kitchen is prime for collecting clutter.
+And I don’t know about you, but my kitchen is a prime spot for collecting clutter.
+It’s why I made these awesome printable Kitchen Cleaning Checklists!

 As one of the most used rooms in the house, the kitchen takes the brunt of our clutter.
 It’s natural to walk in the door and go straight to drop our stuff on the kitchen counters.
 If that sounds like you too, then here are some easy tips for how to declutter kitchen counters.